This section outlines the need for a range of consultation on Cabinet and Cabinet committee papers and the process for consultation, including:

 - the process for Ministerial consultation, including consultation with the Minister of Finance.

-The circular Labour Government, with support from the Green Party: Consultation and Operating Arrangements [CO (20) 8] , provides practical guidance for Ministers and departments on implementing the cooperation agreement between the Labour Party and the Green Party, including when consultation needs to take place.
+The circular National, ACT and New Zealand First Coalition Government: Consultation and Operating Arrangements [CO (24) 2], provides practical guidance for Ministers and departments on implementing the coalition agreements between the parties in government, including when consultation needs to take place.

 Robust consultation processes ensure that Ministers receive sound, comprehensive, and co-ordinated policy advice, enabling them to have well-socialised and relevant information in front of them when they take decisions.